awsdocs/amazon-elasticache-docs/doc_source/memcache/Appendix.DotNETAutoDiscoverySetup.md

 You can find the ElastiCache \.NET Cluster Client code as open source at [https://github\.com/awslabs/elasticache\-cluster\-config\-net](https://github.com/awslabs/elasticache-cluster-config-net)\.

 This section describes how to install, update, and remove the \.NET components for the ElastiCache Cluster Client on Amazon EC2 instances\.
-For more information about auto discovery, see [Automatically Identify Nodes in your Memcached Cluster](AutoDiscovery.md)\.
+For more information about auto discovery, see [Automatically identify nodes in your cluster](AutoDiscovery.md)\.
 For sample \.NET code to use the client, see [Using the ElastiCache Cluster Client for \.NET](AutoDiscovery.Using.ModifyApp.DotNET.md)\.

 **Topics**
 + [Installing \.NET](#Appendix.DotNETAutoDiscoverySetup.DotNET)